firozkhan18/technologies-notes/java/java-basic-exercises-001-Basic-1.md

 }
 ```

-### 116. Write a Java program that iterates integers from 1 to 100.
+</details><details><summary><b> 116.
+Write a Java program that iterates integers from 1 to 100.
 For multiples of three print "Fizz" instead of the number and print "Buzz" for five.
-When the number is divided by three and five, print "fizz buzz".
+When the number is divided by three and five, print "fizz buzz".</b></summary>

 ```java
 import java.util.*;